2020 Virginia elections

 Virginia state elections in 2020 was held on Tuesday, November 3, 2020.
 With the exception of its Democratic Party presidential primary election held on March 3, 2020 (its Republican Party presidential primary was cancelled by the state party), its primary elections were held on June 23 of that year.

-In addition to the U.S. presidential race, Virginia voters will elect their Class II U.S. Senator and all of its seats to the House of Representatives.There are also two ballot measures which will be voted on.
+In addition to the U.S. presidential race, Virginia voters will elect their Class II U.S. senator and all of its seats to the House of Representatives.
+There were also two ballot measures which were voted on.

 The state deadline for voter registration was extended for two extra days "after a severed fiber-optic cable kept voters from registering online" on October 13.

 To vote by mail, registered Virginia voters must request a ballot by October 23 (remotely) or by October 31, 2020 (in-person).
 As of early October some 1,562,706 voters have requested mail ballots.

 Federal offices

 President of the United States

 Virginia has 13 electoral votes in the Electoral College.